SenseLogic/RESYNC/README.md

 ## Limitations

-* The target folder must exist.
-* Empty directories and symbolic links are not processed.
+* Symbolic links are not processed.

 ## Installation